Is there something like a long term quant value investing strategy?

 As this is a quantitative strategy with you not doing a lot of research I suggest that you include a system to limit losses.

-Use a trailing stop-loss system with a 20% limit that you look at on a monthly basis (not every day); this keeps your transactions costs low.
+Use a trailing stop-loss system with a 20% limit that you look at once a month (not every day); this keeps your transactions costs low.

 You can read more about this stop-loss system, as well as how to implement it, here: Truths about stop-losses that nobody wants to believe.